Azure/azure-postgresql/arm-templates/ExampleWithMetricAlert/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-This ARM template CPU metric alert with threshold 80% for [Azure Database for PostgreSQL Server](https://docs.microsoft.com/azure/postgresql/overview) and trigger an email action when the alert is detected.
+This ARM template creates CPU metric alert with threshold 80% for [Azure Database for PostgreSQL Server](https://docs.microsoft.com/azure/postgresql/overview) and trigger an email action when the alert is detected.

 **NOTE** :